beaver-lodge/beaver/guides/slang.md

 makes failures attributable to either schema verification or interface attachment instead of interleaving the two phases.

+Dynamic dialect and trait registration is local to an `MLIR.Context`; it is not stored in IRDL or operation bytecode.
+Call `Beaver.Slang.load/2` once for every new context before parsing text or reading bytecode that uses the dialect.

 Slang assigns every generated IRDL operation the source location of its declaration.
 Invalid nested constraints therefore report the `deftype`, `defattr`, or `defop` line rather than an implementation line inside Slang.